YohPaN/carrouflix/Readme.md

 `npm install carouflix`

 ## Integration
-* Import Carouflix
+* Import Carouflix:
 `import Carouflix from 'carouflix'`
-* Add a "div" element in your DOM with class name "carouflix".
-This one will determine the slider dimension `<div class="carouflix"></div>`
+* Add a `<div>` element in your DOM with the class name "carouflix".
+This  will determine the slider dimensions:
+`<div class="carouflix"></div>`
-* Define a new instance of Carouflix
+* Define a new instance of Carouflix:
 `new Carouflix(...)`
 * Provide an array of image paths and a config object according to the documentation

 ## Important
-The DOM must be fully loaded when you declare instance of Carouflix class.
-Otherwise, the package will not be able to do its job.
-For exemple in React, wrap the declaration of the new instance into "useEffet":
+The DOM must be fully loaded when you declare an instance of Carouflix class.
+Otherwise, the package will not be able to function correctly.
+For exemple, in React, wrap the declaration of the new instance in `useEffet`:
 ### App.js
 ``` JavaScript
 let [loading, setLoading] = useState(true)